 Ok, let’s dive in!

-> Evenings can be much colder than day time temperatures, so it’s always good to have an extra layer or two with you/in the car.
+- Evenings can be much colder than day time temperatures, so it’s always good to have an extra layer or two with you or in the car.

-> Although you may have a location in mind, always double check hours of operation.
-Summertime events, fairs, festivals in the Hudson Valley may interfere with your initial plans.
+- Although you may have a location in mind, always double check hours of operation.
+Hudson Valley Summer events, fairs, festivals in a particular town or area may interfere with your initial plans.

 Weather during Hudson Valley Summer